James Bond in video games: Electronic Arts era (1999–2005)

 In 2004, EA released Everything or Nothing, developed by EA Redwood, for the GameCube, PlayStation 2 and Xbox.
 Unlike the two previous installments, Everything or Nothing is a third-person shooter with driving missions, and it stars the voices and likenesses of Pierce Brosnan, Judi Dench, Willem Dafoe and John Cleese, among others.
 It was written by the scriptwriter of GoldenEye and Tomorrow Never Dies, screenwriter Bruce Feirstein, with a plot connected to the Roger Moore Bond film A View to a Kill.
 It was released to mostly positive reviews.
 A different version of Everything or Nothing was also developed by Griptonite Games for the Game Boy Advance.

 Later that year, GoldenEye: Rogue Agent was released on the same platforms with the exception of the Game Boy Advance version.
-A first-person shooter loosely connected to the Bond franchise a spin-off, it stars a former MI6 spy known as "GoldenEye", who works for Auric Goldfinger against Dr. Julius No. The game was panned for its misleading title and poor storyline.
+A first-person shooter loosely connected to the Bond franchise a spin-off, it stars a former MI6 spy known as "GoldenEye", who works for Auric Goldfinger against Dr. Julius No. The game received mixed reviews.
 The game was released on PlayStation 2, Xbox, GameCube and Nintendo DS.
 EA listed 007 Racing and GoldenEye: Rogue Agent as spin-offs, out of their canonical order they have built.

 2005 saw the release of From Russia with Love, based on the 1963 film of the same name.
 It stars Sean Connery as James Bond, and the other characters had the same likeness of the original cast.
 The game is a third-person shooter in the same style as Everything or Nothing, with expansions in the story and certain details changed (such as trading SPECTRE for OCTOPUS, due to legal problems).
 The game received positive reviews, and was released on GameCube, Xbox, PS2 and PSP.

 Electronic Arts announced in 2006 a game based on then-upcoming Casino Royale, but it ended up being cancelled, because it would not be ready by the film's release in November.
 This fact, which would lead MGM to lose millions in licensing fees, along with EA's commitment to move away from movie franchise games and focus more on internal intellectual properties, led the company to abandon the Bond franchise in May 2006.